Zack Short Player Props: Tigers vs. White Sox

-Zack Short -- 1-for-2 with a home run and two RBI in his last game -- will be in action for the Detroit Tigers against the Chicago White Sox, with Dylan Cease on the mound, on May 28 at 1:40 PM ET.
+Zack Short -- hitting .348 with two home runs, five walks and eight RBI in his past 10 games -- will be in action for the Detroit Tigers against the Chicago White Sox, with Mike Clevinger on the hill, on June 2 at 8:10 PM ET.

-He hit a home run while going 1-for-2 in his previous game against the White Sox.

 Zack Short Game Info & Props vs. the White Sox